 They had Tzara as a neighbor.
 He was Kiki’s confidant.
 Francis Picabia would use a room on an upper floor to be with his mistress.

 Marcel Duchamp, who was back from America, would play hide-and-seek there with all the women who were looking for him.
 But these women paled in comparison to the fascination Duchamp had for chess.
-He played from dawn to dusk: at the Dôme, beating his opponents in just ten moves; against himself; and against grand masters who had endgames published in newspapers.
+He played from dawn to dusk: at the Dôme, where he beat his opponents in just ten moves; against himself; and against grand masters whose endgames made the papers.
 As well as against Man Ray, on a Parisian rooftop in René Clair’s surrealist film Entracte.

 TC : 04 25 07